nacitar/nightreign-relic-build-generator/README.md

 - -b/--builtin-scores, the name of one of the builtin score files

 Non-exclusive arguments:
-- -c/--character-class, the name of the class whose urns are used
+- -c/--character-class, the name of the class whose vessels are used
 - -l/--limit, the number of top-scoring builds to keep (default 50)
 - -n/--no-deep, pass this flag to score builds leaving deep relic slots empty
 - --no-color, disabled colorized output (NOTE: colors are Linux only)